Subjective Complexity Under Uncertainty: Appendix: Omitted Proofs

 \subsection{Proposition \ref{prop3.4}}

-\begin{proof} Suppose an act $f$, with partition $\{T_i \}_{i=1}^N$, has a certain equivalent.
-I wish to show that any other act $g$ with the same partition also has a certain equivalent.
+\begin{proof} Suppose an act $f$, with partition $\{T_i \}_{i=1}^N$, has a certainty equivalent.
+I wish to show that any other act $g$ with the same partition also has a certainty equivalent.
 Throughout the proof, label the partition so that $g(T_{i+1}) \succ g(T_{i})$ for all $i$.
 For notational simplicity, I will identify each act $f$ with it's utility image $v\circ f$.
-Finally, assume that there exists a constant act $\bar{c}, \und{c}$ such that $\bar{c} \succ g(\omega) \succ \und{c}$ for all $\omega$ (in the end we will establish existence of a certain equivalent when such a $\bar{c},\und{c}$ do not exist).
+Finally, assume that there exists a constant act $\bar{c}, \und{c}$ such that $\bar{c} \succ g(\omega) \succ \und{c}$ for all $\omega$ (in the end we will establish existence of a certainty equivalent when such a $\bar{c},\und{c}$ do not exist).
 The proof will proceed by induction on $N$.
-The induction hypothesis for each $K < N$ is that all acts measurable with respect to a $K$-element coarsening of $\{T_i \}_{i=1}^N$ have certain equivalents.
+The induction hypothesis for each $K < N$ is that all acts measurable with respect to a $K$-element coarsening of $\{T_i \}_{i=1}^N$ have certainty equivalents.
 Note that, by the Basic Conditions, preferences on $F_c$ have an expected utility representation.